vanessacleary/vanessacleary-Ms1-2021/README.md

 ## Features

-* The entire site is responsive for all screen sizes and both pages have the same Navbar and Footer.
+<p>The entire site is responsive for all screen sizes and both pages have the same Navbar and Footer.
-* The website was created using Bootstraps grid system.
+The website was created using Bootstraps grid system.</p>

 **The website has 2 pages:**